aleksas/re-map/README.md

 May be usefull when there is a necesity to have original text, text altered using regex pattern replacements and a map of said replacements.
-One scenario where this may proove usefull is machine learning "text2text# problems (e.g. translation, normalization).
+One scenario where this may proove usefull is machine learning "text2text# problems (e.g. translation, text normalization, etc.).

 # install